 “It was a nice initial launch to get our systems ready, because honestly, we are building the plane as it is taxiing on the runway, and once it gets off the ground, we’re going to figure out how to fly it.”

-Securing personal protection equipment for employees could be especially difficult for small businesses because some products are typically sold in large quantities, said Calley, noting that an order of 10,000 face masks doesn’t make sense for a 20-employee firm.
+Securing personal protective equipment for employees could be especially difficult for small businesses because some products are typically sold in large quantities, said Calley, noting that an order of 10,000 face masks doesn’t make sense for a 20-employee firm.

 That’s where a local supplier like Alfie comes in.
 The Traverse City firm is selling 48 blank face masks for $99 with free delivery.
 The firm will also ship as few as 10 face shields or a four-pack of one-gallon hand sanitizer.